Report by Nektaria Psaraki

 According to the victim’s lawyer, the full forensic report from the technical consultant is expected on Saturday.
 Preliminary findings indicate two distinct categories of injuries based on their age.
 “The forensic report reveals that the first set of injuries occurred 5 to 6 days before his death, during the period he was held in various police stations.
 The second set of injuries occurred 4 to 5 hours before his death, specifically while he was at the Agios Panteleimonas Police Station,” the lawyer explained.

-The police maintain that they called EKAV because Asiq was “already beaten up” when he arrived at the Agios Panteleimonas station.
+The police maintain that they called EKAV because Asik was “already beaten up” when he arrived at the Agios Panteleimonas station.
 The police also claimed that “it was established that his injuries did not require transportation to a hospital.”

-EKAV: “The duty officer refused to transport him”
+EKAV: “The duty officer refused his transport”

 Contrary to the police’s claims, EKAV press representative Mr. Damkalis informed ThePressProject that, according to the incident report, “a person was indeed found with head injuries, but despite this, the duty officer at the department refused transportation.”

-When asked whether the EKAV responders had seen Mohammed in the condition in which his lifeless body was later found—bearing multiple wounds, bruises, and abrasions—Mr. Damkalis stated that due to personal data protection issues, the service was unable to provide further details.
+When asked whether the EKAV responders had seen Mohamed in the condition in which his lifeless body was later found—bearing multiple wounds, bruises, and abrasions—Mr. Damkalis stated that due to personal data protection issues, the service was unable to provide further details.

 Lawyer alleges EKAV was called to create a false narrative